django/deps/draft/0000-background-workers.rst

 Tasks
 -----

-A ``Task`` is used as a handle to the running task, and contains useful information the application may need when referencing the task.
+A ``Task`` is the action which the task runner will execute.
+It is a class which holds a callable and some defaults for ``enqueue``.

+Backend implementors aren't required to implement their own ``Task``, but may for additional functionality.

 .. code:: python

    from datetime import datetime
-   from typing import Any, Callable
+   from typing import Callable

-   from django.tasks import BaseTask, TaskStatus
+   from django.tasks import Task

-   class MyBackendTask(BaseTask):
+   class MyBackendTask(Task):
-      id: str
-      """A unique identifier for the task"""

-      status: TaskStatus
-      """The status of the task"""

-      queued_at: datetime
-      """When the task was added to the queue"""

-      completed_at: datetime | None
-      """When the task was completed"""

       priority: int | None
       """The priority of the task"""